Click Create configuration in the top-right corner.

 Turn on the WhatsApp Business toggle and configure:

-- Audio replay attempts: set the number of times the message is replayed if the recipient doesn't respond (for example, 3).
-Use this to reduce bot pickups.
+Audio replay attempts: set the number of times the message is replayed and then auto hang-up the call (for example, 3).

-- Collect DTMF for verification: turn on to require the recipient to type the OTP back on their keypad to confirm.
+Collect DTMF for verification: enable this to prompt the caller to press a single random digit announced during the call to confirm a live person answered.
 DTMF (dual-tone multi-frequency) is the touch-tone signal a phone keypad makes.

 Recording themes